We will maintain a list of frequently asked questions on this blog post, which is also linked from the main contest webpage.

 All round 1 entrants will receive written feedback from the judges.
 Finalists will be able to network on the night to gather verbal feedback on their pitches directly from the judges and audience.

 Can I register my interest now and complete my entry later?

 Yes.
 The StartupCompete system allows you to create your entry without completing all the fields.
 You have right up until the deadline to complete or edit your entry and submit it.

-What is “commercially available”?
+What is “a startup”?